Lesson 2: Link and Unlink Tasks

 Step by step on how to link or unlink tasks:

-1. In the Gantt Chart View, select the desired task.
-Go to menu Task - Task Information.
+1. In the Gantt Chart view, select the desired task, then go to Task → Task Information.

 2. In the Task Information dialog box, click on Predecessors tab.